Skip to main content

 How to Use the Edmunds New Car Inventory Tool

 You know the car you want.
 Now it's time to find it on a dealer's lot.
 You could go to a local dealership's webpage and search the inventory, but that particular dealer might not have the vehicle you want in stock.
-And it's time-consuming to repeat that process across a dozen other dealer sites.
-But help is at hand: Edmunds' new car or used car inventory tools gives you the ability to cast a wider net by searching through our extensive dealership network.
+It's also time-consuming to repeat that process across untold scores of other dealer sites.
+But help is at hand: Edmunds' new car and used car inventory tools give you the ability to cast a wider net by searching through our extensive dealership network.

 The following steps will help get you started and bring you closer to locating your next new car.